-For over a year now, Outbyte has been making charitable donations to ACRF, the Australian Cancer Research Foundation to support the ACRF Tumour Metabolism Laboratory.
-With the recent cancer diagnosis of one of our colleagues, Outbyte plans to increase its support for employees that are affected, as well as for ACRF and their charitable work, and to other cancer research and treatment initiatives that are conducted at University of Sydney and MQ Health, as well as Gift of Life foundation.
+For a few years now, Outbyte has been making charitable donations to ACRF, the Australian Cancer Research Foundation to support the ACRF Tumour Metabolism Laboratory.
+With a cancer diagnosis of one of our colleagues in 2020, Outbyte has increased its support for employees that are affected, as well as for ACRF and their charitable work.
+We also support other cancer research and treatment initiatives that are conducted at University of Sydney and MQ Health, as well as Gift of Life foundation.

 The ACRF is a foundation dedicated to providing equipment for scientists to improve the prevention, diagnosis, and treatment of all cancer variants.
 It has awarded 78 grants, totaling more than AU$165 million since its founding in 1984.

 The ACRF Tumour Metabolism Laboratory is dedicated to the study of tumour cell metabolism, that is how cancer cells process nutrients to produce the energy used to make more cancer cells.
 The aim of researching the difference in cell metabolism between normal and cancer cells, is to be able to develop anti-cancer therapies that prevent cells from becoming cancerous.

 One of MQ Health’s core branches of research is into the causes and treatment of cancers.
 Its research ecosystem pipelines research from the lab, to pre-clinical research, to clinical trials, then to clinics and hospitals.
 Outbyte is supporting this young, promising charity along with other, more established charitable organizations.